oven-sh/bun/README.md

 bun dev # start dev server
 ```

-Many of Next.js’ features are supported, but not all.
+Many of Next.js' features are supported, but not all.

-Here’s what doesn’t work yet:
+Here's what doesn't work yet:

 - `getStaticPaths`
 - same-origin `fetch` inside of `getStaticProps` or `getServerSideProps`